 When the rice has 10 minutes cook time remaining, heat a drizzle of olive oil in a large frying pan over a high heat.
 Add the pork and cook, tossing often, until browned and cooked through, 2 minutes.
 Transfer to a plate.

-Return the frying pan to a medium- high heat.
-Add the green beans, carrot and water (for the veggies) to the pan and cook, tossing often, until just tender, 3-4 minutes.
-In the last minute of cooking time, add the sweet chilli sauce, soy sauce and pork and toss to coat.
+Return the frying pan to a medium-high heat.
+Add the green beans and carrot to the pan, then add the water (for the veggies) and cook, tossing often, until just tender, 3-4 minutes.
+In the last 1 minute of cook time, add the sweet chilli sauce, soy sauce and pork strips to the pan and toss to coat.

 Divide the ginger coconut rice between bowls.
 Top with the Thai spiced pork and veggies.
-Sprinkle with the crispy shallots and serve the lime wedges on the side.
-TIP: For the low-calorie option, serve with 1/2 the ginger coconut rice.
+Garnish with the roasted peanuts and serve with the lime wedges.